Non-CUNY Permit Information

 3. How do I apply for a Non-CUNY permit?

-Complete the application on the back, following all steps and instructions.
+Complete the application on the back of the form, following all steps and instructions.
 When complete return the application to

 the Registrar in Jefferson Hall for approval.